The Best Student Loans with Low Interest Rates: A Comprehensive Guide

 1. Federal Student Loans: These are funded by the government and often have lower interest rates compared to private loans.
 They also offer flexible repayment options and forgiveness programs.

-2. Private Student Loans: Offered by banks, credit unions, and online lenders, private student loans usually require a credit check.
+2. Private student loans: Offered by banks, credit unions, and online lenders, private student loans usually require a credit check.
 Interest rates can vary significantly, and they may not offer the same benefits as federal loans.

 3. Parent PLUS Loans: These are federal loans that parents can take out to help their children pay for college.
 They often have higher interest rates than federal student loans for students.